Take Me To:

 Congratulations to the winners of the 2019 Independent Publisher Book Awards!

-Below you will find the 2019 results press release and important links to merchandise, artwork, photos from last year's award ceremony.
-Photography by Andrew Lipovsky.
+Below you will find the 2019 results press release and important links to merchandise, artwork, and the Award Ceremony Photos.
+Photography by Janice Yi.

 FOR IMMEDIATE RELEASE